 George Megalogenis (Australian)

-George Megalogenis is an author and journalist with three decades' experience in the media.
-The Australian Moment won the 2013 Prime Minister's Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction, and formed the basis for his ABC documentary series Making Australia Great.
-His latest book is Australia’s Second Chance and Balancing Act, which contains his two Quarterly Essays, Trivial Pursuit – Leadership and the End of the Reform Era and Balancing Act: Australia Between Recession and Renewal, The Longest Decade and Faultlines.
+George Megalogenis is an author and journalist with more than three decades' experience in the media.
+His book The Australian Moment won the 2013 Prime Minister's Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction, and formed the basis for his ABC documentary series Making Australia Great.
+George is also the author of Australia’s Second Chance and Balancing Act, which contains his two Quarterly Essays, Trivial Pursuit – Leadership and the End of the Reform Era and Balancing Act – Australia Between Recession and Renewal, The Longest Decade and Faultlines.
 His latest book is The Football Solution.